OpenTrustFabric/Assembly-Digital-Contract-Science/README.md

 1. Create an account.
 2. Create a copy of config_template.json and name it config.json.
 3. Include Graphistry username and password in config.json.

+For more information about Graphistry and authentication, see  [Running Graphistry & Voilà on Binder](https://github.com/graphistry/pygraphistry/issues/240).